 Improvements in terms of frequency (daily and weekend service) and integration with the subway system (transfers and schedule) would bring immense benefit in terms of mobility and as a driver of economic development in the Corridor neighborhoods.
 The capacity analyses identified in previous sections are based upon the current rail service characteristics.
 If the rail service characteristics evolve to be more similar to and integrated with rapid rail service, demand may increase for employment and housing along the Corridor.
-Further study is needed to quantify additional demand and community impacts that may be associated with enhanced service along the Corridor.
+Further study is needed to quantify additional demand and community impacts that may be associated with enhanced service.
+For the families and businesses that depend on the rail service for access to jobs, employees and customers, the need is urgent and has a direct economic impact.